Building Georgia's Next Generation of Science Education

 Goal 2: Professional Learning

-INFORM GSTA members through a variety of professional learning opportunities that enhance access to current, research-based practices for teachers at all levels, for all disciplines, and in all settings across Georgia.
+INFORM GSTA members through a variety of professional learning opportunities that enhance access to current, research-based practices for teachers at all levels, for all disciplines, and in all settings (face to face and virtual) across Georgia.

 Goal 3: Professional Resources

 SUPPORT GSTA members through professional resources that help teachers improve their practice, the academic lives of their students, and their school communities.

 In the ever-changing world of science education, it is vital that teachers stay up to date with instructional resources and materials that will enable them to provide the best education to their students.
 Two key factors make it increasingly difficult for teachers to find and vet resources that are of high quality and appropriate for their students and learning goals.
 These include a move toward digital resources, which places a greater onus upon teachers to filter through a large number of unvetted resources to make ongoing curriculum decisions.
 Another factor is that Georgia’s teacher-driven, state-specific standards require great care as teachers adopt and adapt instructional materials designed for other standards.
 The result is a void of high-quality, vetted resources that support mastery of Georgia’s science standards within the specific contexts of classrooms across our state.
 GSTA must take the lead in filling the gap by creating, hosting, and disseminating professional resources that meet the particular needs of Georgia’s science teachers and students.

 GSTA's Phenomena Bank